aprianimmanuel/rangkaiedu-backend-app/README.md

 # Rangkai Edu Backend

 This is the backend service for the Rangkai Edu application, built with Go.
-This README provides comprehensive instructions for setting up the development environment, including Docker/Docker Compose usage, database configuration, migration, and information about our Git branching strategy and CI/CD pipeline.
+This README provides comprehensive instructions for setting up the development environment, including Docker/Docker Compose usage, database configuration, migration, cloud storage setup (Alibaba Cloud OSS), and information about our Git branching strategy and CI/CD pipeline.

 ## Table of Contents